-^{}If lumen range is known but Efficiency rating or CRI is unknown assume ESTAR and CRI<90.
+\If lumen range is known but Efficiency rating or CRI is unknown assume ESTAR and CRI<90.

-Hours = Average hours of use per year as provided by the customer or selected from the Lighting is selected from the Lighting Reference Table in Section 3.4 for each building type.
-If unknown, use the Nonresidential Average value.
+Hours = Average hours of use per year as provided by the customer or selected from the Lighting Reference Table in Section 3.4.
+If hours or building type are unknown, use the Nonresidential Average value.